oanagot/TestCases/README.md

 Ensure the system handles empty username and password fields appropriately.

 **Steps to Reproduce:**
-1. Navigate to the login page.
+1. Navigate to the login page : www.website.com/login.
 2. Leave the username field empty.
 3. Leave the password field empty.
 4. Click on the "Login" button.